DustinPham/ucr-cs100/tutorials/gdb-cheatsheet/gdb-cheatsheet.md

 ###Running GDB

-The first thing you should do after running gdb is set a breakpoint(s).
-To set a breakpoint in your program simply type:
+All gdb commands can be shortened to the shortest recognizable command (usually a single letter).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) breakpoint <line number>` or `(gdb) breakpoint <function name>`

 `breakpoint` can be replaced with `b`.

-All gdb commands can be shortened to the shortest recognizable command (usually a single letter).

-The second thing to do is:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) run` or `(gdb) r`